Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Graphs of Functions via Hybrid Zonotopes

-Three methods are presented for approximation of nonlinear input-output sets $\Phi$ over a domain using hybrid zonotopes.
-The first two methods consider the placement of a fixed number of \emph{breakpoints} $x_{break,i}\forall i\in\{1,...,n_{v}\}$ used to generate SOS approximations, which can then be represented as a collection of V-rep polytopes and converted to a hybrid zonotope using \textbf{Theorem \ref{thm-SOS2HYBZONO}}.
-Method M1 uses a linear spacing of breakpoints and serves as a benchmark for the other methods.
+This section presents and compares three methods for over-approximating graphs of nonlinear functions over a domain using hybrid zonotopes.
+The first two methods consider the placement of a fixed number of \emph{breakpoints} $x_{break,i}, \forall i\in\{1,...,n_{v}\}$ used to generate SOS approximations, which can then be represented as a collection of V-rep polytopes and converted to a hybrid zonotope using \textbf{Theorem \ref{thm-SOS2HYBZONO}}.
+Method M1 uses a uniform spacing of breakpoints and serves as a benchmark for the other methods.
 Method M2 attempts to place the locations of breakpoints optimally to minimize the maximum error between the SOS approximation $\psi(\cdot)$ and the nonlinear function $\phi(\cdot)$,

 The optimization program \eqref{eqn-XbreakOpt} is solved using MATLAB's ``fmincon" function.

 Method M3 trains a fully connected neural network using the rectified linear unit (ReLU) activation function, implemented with the MATLAB Deep Learning Toolbox.
 The neural network is then represented exactly as a hybrid zonotope using the methods from \cite{Siefert2023_TAC}.